konrad1977/Stocks/readme.md

 ## MIT License
 ----------------
-HaikuStocks is available under the MIT license.
+Stocks is available under the MIT license.
 See the LICENSE file for more info.